Attack Path Analysis

 → ... further hops to crown jewels

 Previously, this chain would have appeared as three separate, disconnected findings.
-Build 112 connects them into a single traversable path, so the attack path engine can surface the full blast radius of a compromised IAM identity.
+Infracast now connects them into a single traversable path, so the attack path engine can surface the full blast radius of a compromised IAM identity.

 Encryption Key as Attack Target